The Book of the Dun Cow (novel): Plot

 Trouble is still ahead, though, for although all of the animals thought the war over, there enters the final evil.
 A great crevasse in the land breaks open, as Wyrm attempts to enter the world.
 During all of the turmoil Chauntecleer stirs inside the coop, and, delirious from exhaustion, he sees the dog and thinks him a traitor.
 He scolds him fiercely, rebuking him and instructing him to leave.
 In response, the other animals all agree that Chauntecleer is delusional, and that Mundo Cani should not be forced to leave.
 The dog turns to them and tells them that he knows what he must do, and takes off without any further words.
 The animals are confused by all of this, and only Chauntecleer, still in delirium, shouts for Wyrm to emerge so that they can fight.
 Just as Wyrm is about to creep from his prison onto the earth, he is confronted by a certain small dog.
 Mundo Cani comes to the crevasse, wielding the horn of the Dun Cow as a weapon, egging the ancient evil out of its crevasse by insulting it, insinuating that Wyrm is a coward not to face a small dog such as he.
 Wyrm falls for the trap, and when he sticks out his bright white eye, that he might see his opponent, the dog leaps onto his eye and impales it with the horn in his mouth.

 This causes Wyrm to fall back into the crevasse, collapsing the earth and sealing both Wyrm and Mundo Cani in a dark world below the crust.
 The entire world is safe again, though horribly shaken.
 The animals all find it difficult to fit back into their normal lives, especially Chauntecleer, who after bottling his emotions for a while, breaks down in front of his wife.
 He cries out in pain, knowing that the last thing he said to Mundo Cani before his great sacrifice, were words of scorn and hatred.
 His wife seeks to comfort him, saying that his penance is to honor Mundo Cani and to ask for his forgiveness.

 Sequels

-Wagnerin wrote two sequels, The Book of Sorrows (1985) and The Third Book of the Dun Cow: Peace at the Last (2013).
+Wangerin wrote two sequels, The Book of Sorrows (1985) and The Third Book of the Dun Cow: Peace at the Last (2013).
 The Book of Sorrows received awards from Campus Life and Logos Bookstore.